radroid/stock-price-predictor/README.md

 ## Problem Statement

-**The aim of this project is to predict the long-term price trend of two indices and one stock with at least 90% accuracy.<sup>1</sup>** The stocks and indices will be chosen based on countries of interest and personal preference, but are clearly defined in the [Datasets and Inputs section](#Datasets-and-Inputs).
-In the end, the ability of the model will be tested by making predicting one full year worth of data.
-Furthermore, the model&#39;s ability to predict how the stocks performed in 2020 (the year of the pandemic) will be observed.
+**The aim of this project is to predict the long-term price trend of one stock with at least 90% accuracy.<sup>1</sup>** Two models' performances will be compared: ARIMA and DeepAR.
+In the end, the ability of the DeepAR model to predict the next ten months worth of data is tested.
+More importantly, the model&#39;s ability to predict how the stocks performed in 2020 (the year of the pandemic) will be observed.

 _<sup>1</sup> 90% accuracy can be taken as 10% mean absolute percentage error._

-## Datasets and Inputs

-Data selection is one of the easier parts of this project.
-As this is going to be a technical analysis, consisting of only the stock prices and volumes over the years, the data can be taken from a number of places.
-I have decided to take it from Yahoo Finance (_Yahoo Finance – stock market live, quotes, business &amp; finance news_, no date).

-The selection of stocks to be worked on in this project.
-I want to encompass a wide range of stocks, which not only give a better understanding of the model&#39;s performance, but also a prediction with some confidence on how the economy of a country will move post the pandemic.

-After some research, I have chosen the following:

-1. **S&amp;P 500 (^GSPC):** This is a good index to understand the performance of the US stock market.
-(Banton, 2019)
-2. **S&amp;P BSE SENSEX (^BSESN):** This is a good index to understand the performance of the Indian stock market. (_Stock Market Index : Meaning, Importance, NSE &amp; BSE and more_, 2020)
-3. **Apple Inc. (AAPL):** Apple has been known to be a must-have stock in an investment portfolio and I am personally interested in seeing how a model performs on this stock.

-The data for the above will be downloaded from the Yahoo Finance website.
-It will contain daily stock price data.

-- S&amp;P 500: from December 30, 1927 to October 02, 2020
-- S&amp;P BSE SENSEX: from July 01, 1997 to October 02, 2020
-- Apple Inc.: from December 12, 1980 to October 02, 2020

-The datasets will be split into training and test data according to a timeline, which will be determined after visualizing the data.
-As this is a time-series problem, this seems like an appropriate way to move forward.

-## Solution Statement

-Considering it is a time-series problem, I intend to use Amazon Sagemaker&#39;s DeepAR algorithm to make predictions and compare them to the results from an ARIMA model.

-- The data will be split in a 90-10 format, where 90% of the historical data will be used to train the model and the 10% will be used to test the model&#39;s performance.
-- The accuracy of the model will be measured by two metrics defined in the [Evaluation Metrics section](#Evaluation-Metrics).
-- We will start by predicting thirty days of data and finally predict for the last one year (2020) of the data.

-## Benchmark Model

-The results obtained by Nagesh Singh Chauhan in his analysis of Altaba Inc. stock from _1996–04–12_ till _2017–11–10_ (Chauhan, no date).
-He managed to get a MAPE value of **3.5%**, which can be said to be **96.5% accuracy**, using a well-tuned **ARIMA model**.
-In this project, the goal will be to get the MAPE value to be less than 90%.

 ## Evaluation Metrics

 I will be using two evaluation metrics to understand the model&#39;s performance.
+> One will be quantitative and the other will be visual (can be converted to quantitative):

 1. **Mean Absolute Percentage Error (MAPE)**: It is the mean of percentage of absolute errors of the predictions.
 The following formula explains how it is calculated (&#39;MEAN ABSOLUTE PERCENTAGE ERROR (MAPE)&#39;, 2006; Glen, 2011) :

-2. **Percentage Points Correctly Predicted** : It is the percentage of actual points that lie in the 30-70 (shorter inter-quartile) range of the predictions.
+2. **Percentage Points Correctly Predicted** : This is more of a visual indicator of how the model is doing.
+It is the percentage of actual points that lie in the 30-70 (shorter inter-quartile) range of the predictions.

 ![Example Graph](images/metric-example-graph.png)